barryclark/jekyll-now/README.md

 permalink: /readme/
 ---

-Check the [http://quassy.github.io/elementary-apps/about/](about page) for general info.
+Check the [about page](http://quassy.github.io/elementary-apps/about/) for general info.

 # Contribute

 ## App

+Check the template file in _posts.

 ## Screenshot